drupal-composer/drupal-project/README.md

 composer require drupal/devel:8.*
 ```

+If you are adding command line tools like Drush through composer, you can add
+them to your shell's path by running `shell.sh` in the project's root
+directory.

 ## What does the template do?

 When installing the given `composer.json` some tasks are taken care of: